d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 ## Deploying a model
 Deploying a machine learning model involves transitioning a trained model from its development environment to a production system, where it can perform real-time tasks such as generating predictions or interacting with users, as in a chatbot.
 This process requires setting up the necessary infrastructure to ensure the model runs efficiently, handling factors like computational power, memory, and storage.
 For large-scale models, such as those used for natural language processing (NLP), significant hardware resources like GPUs (Graphics Processing Units) or TPUs (Tensor Processing Units) are often needed to ensure fast inference and low latency.
 Additionally, it’s crucial that the infrastructure is flexible to handle fluctuating demand, especially for real-time applications with high user interaction.
 Deploying on Infrastructure as a Service (IaaS) platforms, such as Amazon Web Services (AWS) or Google Cloud Platform (GCP), is often the best approach.
 These platforms provide elastic scaling, advanced hardware, and cost-efficiency by allowing businesses to pay only for the resources they use.
 IaaS also supports automatic scaling and load balancing, ensuring that the chatbot performs well under varying loads and maintains high availability.
 In short, IaaS solutions offer the flexibility and power required to deploy, scale, and maintain large models like those used in sophisticated chatbots.

+## Example of using ChagGPT text:
+(don't do this if you want to actually do some notes on something)

+Machine learning (ML) dependencies refer to the prerequisite components, libraries, or data needed for a machine learning model to function.
+These include:

+1. Training Data: Large datasets needed to train the model.
+2. Libraries & Frameworks: Tools like TensorFlow, PyTorch, or Scikit-learn provide pre-built functions for training and implementing models.
+3. Compute Resources: Powerful GPUs or TPUs (tensor processing units) are often necessary to process complex ML tasks efficiently.
+4. Dependencies Between Models: Sometimes, one ML model's output serves as the input for another, which creates dependency across different models.

+Machine learning models rely heavily on these dependencies for accuracy and efficiency.
+For instance, poor-quality training data or insufficient compute resources can significantly impact the model's performance.